hekonsek/smolok/documentation.md

 ### Installing Raspbian on SD card

-Installs Raspbian to a given SD card.
-For example to install Raspbian Jessie (2016-02-26) to SD card device `/dev/mmcblk0`, execute the following command:
+In order to install Raspbian Jessie (2016-02-26) to a SD card inserted into your laptop, use `smolok sdcard install-raspbian` command.
+For example to install Raspbian to SD card device `/dev/mmcblk0`, execute the following command:

     smolok sdcard install-raspbian mmcblk0